by John Salt - Updated September 2021

 Futaba S-Bus digital communication protocol is also well supported by most high end flybarless systems on the market.

-FrSky has become a very popular RC radio brand for true RC enthusiasts who want massive configuration versatility with an array of receiver & telemetry options, while not breaking the bank or being locked into any one RF protocol.
+FrSky has become a very popular RC radio brand for true RC enthusiasts who want massive configuration versatility with an array of RF protocol, receiver & telemetry options, while not breaking the bank.

-Impressive RC radio bang for the buck in other words.
+Impressive RC radio configuration bang for the buck in other words.

-One of the nicest features with all FrSky; indeed all OpenTX radios, is you can purchase repair/upgrade parts for them very easily.
+One of the nicest features with FrSky, indeed many open source radio brands, is you can purchase repair/upgrade parts for them very easily.
 This is most certainly something none of the other big name brands allow you to do.

-The higher end 16 channel (expandable to 32) FrSky Horus X12S is one of the best looking, feature rich, RC radios on the market.
+The FrSky Horus X12S (replaced by the dual band Tandem X20) are two of the best looking, feature rich, RC radios on the market right now in my opinion.

-I actually purchased this radio to replace my trusty, but aging JR X9503.
-Getting the display above the neck strap was what initially inspired my decision, but that is just one of its many attributes.
+I actually fly with an X12S myself.
+I purchased this radio several years ago (2018) to replace my trusty, but aging JR X9503.
+Getting the display above the neck strap was what initially inspired my decision and it would most certainly be hard going back to a lower display because I love upper display radios now!

-The Horus X10 builds on many of the features the X12 offers in a more "traditional" layout many will like better.
+The Horus X10 builds on many of the features the X12 offers in a more "traditional" lower display layout many will like better.

 The industrial high visibility color display is back to the bottom along with a slightly narrower stick placement.
 Again, one of the nicest RC radios for the price currently on the market in my opinion.